ClickHouse/ClickHouse/docs/en/operations/settings/permissions-for-queries.md

 When using the `GET` method in the [HTTP interface](../../interfaces/http.md), `readonly = 1` is set automatically.
 To modify data, use the `POST` method.

-Setting `readonly = 1` prohibit the user from changing all the settings.
+Setting `readonly = 1` prohibits the user from changing settings.
 There is a way to prohibit the user from changing only specific settings.
 Also there is a way to allow changing only specific settings under `readonly = 1` restrictions.
 For details see [constraints on settings](../../operations/settings/constraints-on-settings.md).

 Default value: 0